betseyw15/events.en/help/experience-manager-gems/overview.md

 * Q&A at the end and chat experts available throughout the webinar
 * Recording available after each webinar
 * All AEM GEMs webinars are free of charge and conducted virtually, only registration is required.

-Register at [Adobe's AEM User Group](https://aem-augs.adobe.com/) to get notified about our upcoming webinars.

 ## Experience League Community